 Adding learning tags to your stories lets you group stories since you can filter or search for the learning tag and view all the stories that contain it.
 This enables you to track learning over time.

-On a teacher’s profile page you might, for example, want to see a list of the tags that have been used in that teacher’s past stories so you can see where any gaps are and develop capability in future stories.
+On an educator's profile page you might, for example, want to see a list of the tags that have been used in that educator's past stories so you can see where any gaps are and develop capability in future stories.

 Add learning tags to a story directly within the story editor.